ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/README.md

-# Computational-mapping-of-NURSE-vowels-in-NE
+# Sociophonetic-study-of-NURSE-vowels-in-NE
-This study investigates NURSE vowel production in a multilingual context using computational methods.
+This study investigates NURSE vowel production in a multilingual context using data science tools.